Trezor vs Ledger Comparison. Which One is Better?

 Supported Cryptocurrencies

-Trezor has a slight edge in this category as it officially supports over 8,000 cryptocurrencies, making it one of the most versatile hardware wallets in terms of coin support.
+Trezor officially supports over 8,000 cryptocurrencies, making it one of the most versatile hardware wallets in terms of coin support.
 However, some users report that Trezor is slow to add newer altcoins or popular coins like ATOM and DOT.

-Ledger supports over 5,500 cryptocurrencies, which is still a broad range but doesn't match Trezor’s extensive list.
+Ledger supports over 8000 cryptocurrencies.
+Ledger have the broadest support of cryptocurrency.
+They support all EVM tokens, are supporting 100+ SPL tokens and are going to support all SPL tokens in September 2025.
 Ledger is also praised for the ability to manage NFTs directly through its platform, which Trezor doesn’t fully support.

 Staking